-MANAGING LIBRARIAN - VERY LARGE BRANCH:

-Manages branch with 10 or more FTE staff, including manager.
+MANAGING LIBRARIAN - VERY LARGE BRANCH: Manages branch with 10 or more FTE staff, including manager.
 MLS required.

-MISCELLANEOUS EXPENDITURES:

-This is all operating expenditures other than that reported as Staff, Collection, Technology, and Library Building Maintenance Expenditures.
-Examples include funds spent on binding, supplies, repair or replacement of existing furnishings and equipment; fees and usage costs associated with such services as electronic document delivery; and contracts for services, including fees paid to a consultant, auditor, architect, attorney, etc. See: Other Operating Expenditures, Library Building Expenditures, Technology Expenditures
+MISCELLANEOUS (OTHER OPERATING) EXPENDITURES: This is all operating expenditures other than that reported as Staff, Collection, Technology, and Library Building Operating Expenditures.
+Examples include funds spent on binding, supplies, repair or replacement of existing furnishings and equipment; fees and usage costs associated with such services as electronic document delivery; contracts for services, and fees paid to a consultant, auditor, architect, attorney, etc. See: Other Operating Expenditures, Library Building Expenditures, Technology Expenditures MLS LIBRARIANS: These are Librarian FTEs (including Library Directors, Associate and Assistant Directors) with Master's degrees from programs of library and information studies accredited by the American Library Association.
+See: Librarians, Non-MLS Librarians, Other Staff, Staff FTEs, Total FTEs NET LENDING RATE: This output measure relates the number of materials provided to other libraries through interlibrary loan (ILL) to the number of materials borrowed from other libraries also through interlibrary loan.
+It is Interlibrary Loan Items Provided divided by Interlibrary Loan Items Received.
+The ILL net lending rate indicates the ratio of items loaned to items borrowed.
+See: Interlibrary Loan Items Provided, Interlibrary Loan Items Received, Interlibrary Loan Items Received per 1000 Circulation NETWORK ADMINISTRATOR WITH DEGREE OR CERTIFICATION: Responsible for the maintenance and operation of the library's computer network.

-MLS LIBRARIANS:

-These are Librarian FTEs (including Library Directors, Associate and Assistant Directors) with Master's degrees from programs of library and information studies accredited by the American Library Association.
-See: Librarians, Non-MLS Librarians, Other Staff, Staff FTEs, Total FTEs

-MUNICIPALITIES:

-A city or incorporated town as opposed to a Junior Taxing District.
-A library that functions under a municipal government structure derives its local revenue from a city or town's budget.
-See: Assessed Valuations, Junior Taxing District, Local Cents per \$1000, Regular Levy Rate

-NET LENDING RATE:

-This output measure relates the number of materials provided to other libraries through interlibrary loan (ILL) to the number of materials borrowed from other libraries through interlibrary loan.
-It is Interlibrary Loan Items Loaned divided by Interlibrary Loan Items Borrowed.
-The ILL net lending rate indicates items loaned as a percentage of items borrowed.
-See: Interlibrary Loan Items Borrowed, Interlibrary Loan Items Borrowed per 1000 Circulation

-NETWORK ADMINISTRATOR WITH DEGREE OR CERTIFICATION:

-Responsible for the maintenance and operation of the library's computer network.
 Holds either a degree in Computer Science or related field, or one or more high level administrator certifications from a major vendor such as Microsoft or Cisco.

-NETWORK ADMINISTRATOR WITHOUT DEGREE OR CERTIFICATION:

-Responsible for the maintenance and operation of the library's computer network.
-Holds neither of the following: a degree in Computer Science or related field, an administrator certification from a major vendor such as Microsoft or Cisco.

-NON BOOK PRINT MATERIAL EXPENDITURES:

-These are the funds spent on acquiring non book materials such as: serial back files, current serial subscriptions, serialized government documents, etc. See: Collection Expenditures, Print Material Expenditures, Book Material Expenditures

-NON DATABASE LICENSING ELECTRONIC MATERIALS EXPENDITURES:

-This includes all other collection expenditures for electronic (digital) materials, not already reported as Database Licensing Expenditures.
+NETWORK ADMINISTRATOR WITHOUT DEGREE OR CERTIFICATION: Responsible for the maintenance and operation of the library's computer network.
+Does not hold any of the following: a degree in Computer Science or related field, an administrator certification from a major vendor such as Microsoft or Cisco.
+NON BOOK (PRINT MATERIAL) EXPENDITURES: These are the funds spent on acquiring non book print materials such as: serial back files, current serial subscriptions, serialized government documents, etc. See: Collection Expenditures, Print Material Expenditures, Book Material Expenditures NON DATABASE LICENSING (ELECTRONIC MATERIALS) EXPENDITURES: This includes all other collection expenditures for electronic (digital) materials, not already reported as Database Licensing Expenditures.
 Includes expenditures for these types of electronic materials: e-books, audio and video downloadables, e-serials (including journals), electronic files, government documents, reference tools, scores, maps, or pictures in electronic or digital format, including materials digitized by the library.
 Electronic materials can be distributed on magnetic tape, diskettes, computer software, CD-ROM, or other portable digital carrier, and can be accessed via a computer, through the internet, or by using an e-book reader.
 Includes expenditures for materials held locally and for remote electronic materials for which permanent or temporary access rights have been acquired.
 This does not include expenditures for computer software used to support library operations or to link to external networks, including the internet, which are reported under Technology Expenditures.
-See: Collection Expenditures, Electronic Materials Expenditures, Database Licensing Expenditures

-NON-MLS DIRECTOR:

-Performs management of library.
-Does not hold MLS degree.

-NON-MLS LIBRARIANS:

-These are employee FTEs who hold the title of Librarian (including Library Directors, Associate and Assistant Directors), but who do not hold a Master's degree from programs of library and information studies accredited by the American Library Association.
-See: Librarians, MLS Librarians, Other Staff, Staff FTEs, Total FTEs, Population to Staff Ratio, IT Staff
+See: Collection Expenditures, Electronic Materials Expenditures, Database Licensing Expenditures NON-MLS LIBRARIANS: This is the staff FTE count of employees with the title of Librarian (including Library Directors, Associate and Assistant Directors), but who do not hold a Master's degree from programs of library and information studies accredited by the American Library Association.
+See: Librarians, MLS Librarians, Other Staff, Staff FTEs, Total FTEs, Population to Staff Ratio NON-RESIDENT REGISTERED USERS [FEE]:

-NON-RESIDENT BORROWER IFEEI:

-This is a patron who is neither a legal resident nor a property owner within the library's service area.
-It includes reciprocal borrowers.
-Non-Resident Borrowers FEE is the amount an individual non-resident borrower's library card or account costs.
-See: Resident Borrower, Total Registered Borrowers

-NUMBER OF WEEKS THE LIBRARY IS OPEN (ACTUAL WEEKS):

-These are the weeks during the year that an outlet was open to the public.
-The count should be based on the number of weeks that a library outlet was open for half or more of its scheduled service hours.
-Extensive weeks closed to the public due to natural disasters or other events should be excluded from the count.

-ONLINE SERVICE (WEB) VISITS: